cilium/cilium/Documentation/gettingstarted/kubeproxy-free.rst

 have Kubernetes InternalIP or ExternalIP assigned.
 InternalIP is preferred over ExternalIP if both exist.
 To change the devices, set their names in the ``devices`` Helm option, e.g. ``devices='{eth0,eth1,eth2}'``.
 Each listed device has to be named the same on all Cilium managed nodes.
+Alternatively if the devices do not match across different nodes, the wildcard option can be used, e.g. ``devices=eth+``, which would match any device starting with prefix ``eth``.
+If no device can be matched the Cilium agent will try to perform auto detection.

 When multiple devices are used, only one device can be used for direct routing between Cilium nodes.
 By default, if a single device was detected or specified